Beyond the Sea (song): Versions

-"Beyond the Sea" has been recorded by many artists, but Bobby Darin's version released in late 1959 is the best known by many, reaching No. 6 on the Billboard Hot 100, No. 15 on the US R&B Chart, and No. 8 in the UK Singles Chart. in early 1960.
+"Beyond the Sea" has been recorded by many artists, but Bobby Darin's version released in late 1959 is the best known, reaching No. 6 on the Billboard Hot 100, No. 15 on the US R&B Chart, No. 7 in Canada (co-charted with "That's The Way Love Is"), and No. 8 in the UK Singles Chart in early 1960.

 Before Bobby Darin's version, two instrumental recordings reached the Top 40 of the Billboard Hot 100.
 Benny Goodman's version charted in 1948, and was featured in the Cary Grant/Betsy Drake romantic comedy Every Girl Should Be Married.
 Roger Williams' recording reached No. 37 in 1955.

-The first recording of "Beyond the Sea" was by Harry James and His Orchestra on December 22, 1947, and the first recording of "La Mer" was by French jazz musician Roland Gerbeau in December 1945.
+The first recording of "Beyond the Sea" was by Harry James and His Orchestra on December 22, 1947, and the first recording of "La Mer" was by French musician Roland Gerbeau in December 1945 (the song’s author, Charles Trenet, did not record it until the following year).

-American R&B singer George Benson recorded an R&B version of the song under the title "Beyond The Sea (La Mer)."
+American R&B singer George Benson recorded an R&B version of the song under the title "Beyond the Sea (La Mer)".
 It was released on Warner Bros.
 This version entered the UK Singles Chart on 20 April 1985.
-It peaked at no. 60 and remained on the chart for three weeks.
+It peaked at No. 60 and remained on the chart for three weeks.

+Robbie Williams recorded the song for his album Swing When You're Winning, which was used in the closing credits of the 2003 Pixar animated film Finding Nemo.